ProfessionalsTraining, Education, Outreach and Resources for your organisation

 To make a booking or to discuss any ideas for a bespoke session for your school or organisation please email Hannah Greenslade at firstname.lastname@example.org or ring the office on 0114 241 2728.

 Our range of events cater to professionals working across a variety of sectors and cover topics such as “LGBT+ Young Leaders” and “Trans Young People”.
-Please go to our events page for more information on how you can get involved in our upcoming events, conferences and think tanks.
+Please see our calendar and social media accounts for more information on how you can get involved in our upcoming events, conferences and think tanks.

 “Thank you for planning and delivering such a fantastic opportunity to reflect on the needs and experience of Trans young people at last Monday’s conference; it was great to see so many people there.
 The line-up of speakers was diverse, informative and powerfully moving and the participation from young people was impressive.”